mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 **[McNemar's test](https://en.wikipedia.org/wiki/McNemar%27s_test)** is used to see whether observations differ in values on two sets of varibles.
 It's usefull for comparing results of questionaires for the same person across a period of time.

-In his classic book _[The Decline of Good Taste](https://www.gutenberg.org/ebooks/search/?query=The+decline+of+good+taste)_ Dr. Edward McAuliffe lamented the ascent of the frivolous bow-tie and the decline of the refined cravat.
+In his classic book _[The Decline of Good Taste](https://www.gutenberg.org/ebooks/search/?query=The+decline+of+good+taste)_ Dr. Edward McAuliffe lamented the ascent of the frivolous bow-tie to the expense of the refined [cravat](https://mccannbespoke.co.uk/how-to-wear-a-cravat/).
 Being the reputed scientist he was, he didn't go by feeling but relentlessly carried out two questionnaires to the same 2.000 men with 2 years in between.
 The men were asked if they wouldd rather wear a bow-tie or a cravat.
 Here I recreate the results:
 ```r
 tbl_cravat <- data.frame(first_result = c(rep("Cravat", 1500), rep("Bow-tie", 500)),
                        second_result = c(rep("Cravat", 1100), rep("Bow-tie", 700), rep("Cravat", 200)))